Cotton Sourcing Map for Brands: 2026 Origin Guide

 Match the certification to the price point and the volume.
 Conventional and Better Cotton clear the math at mass-market basics.
 Organic, OCS or GOTS, earns its 20 to 40% premium at $40-plus retail when fiber is part of the brand story.
 Premium long-staple lives at $60-plus shirting and tees.
 Across all four tiers, the cheapest mistake is picking the certification before picking the country, then the country before picking the mill.
 Sequence it the other way: customer first, claim second, fiber third, country fourth, mill last.

-If you want a sourcing desk to map fiber to factory at your specific volume, our team works with brands across the full price spectrum, from organic basics to ELS shirting.
+If you want a team to map fiber to factory at your specific volume, we work with brands across the full price spectrum, from organic basics to ELS shirting.
 The next step is a 15-minute call to scope it.

 References